AntonioTorres23/OpenGL_Notes/PBR Theory.md

 These specific attributes of metallic surfaces compared to dielectric surfaces gave rise to something called the **metallic workflow**.
 In the metallic workflow we author surface materials with an extra parameter known **metalness** that describes whether a surface is either a metallic or a non-metallic surface.

 Theoretically, the metalness of a material is binary: it's either a metal or it isn't; it can't be both.
 However, most render pipelines allow configuring of metalness of a surface linearly between 0.0 and 1.0.
 This is mostly because the lack of material texture precision.
-For instance, a surface hav
+For instance, a surface having small (non-metal) dust/sand-like particles/scratches over a metallic surface is difficult